'Meticulous planning, domestic knowledge & global expertise' - How CFG India CEO Damian Willoughby helped concoct Mumbai City FC's ISL success! | Goal.com

 In the context of things, this was probably a more prestigious trophy to win than the ISL itself which only guarantees a spot in the AFC Cup - the continent's second-tier competition.

-And that terrific achievement is down to the shrewd approach taken by the Mumbai City management under the guidance of CFG India CEO Damian Willoughby.
+And that terrific achievement is down to the shrewd approach taken by the Mumbai City management under the guidance of CFG India CEO Damian Willoughby, who is leading the CFG team consulting the Club pending final regulatory approval for the purchase.
 The Englishman and his team have brought in their global expertise but made sure they had good knowledge of the Indian football scenario with inputs from the existing Mumbai City team.
 But bringing it all together in the middle of a pandemic was a tough challenge.

 In a season defined by bio-bubbles, quarantines and no travel, Willoughby and his team's groundwork before CFG's entry into India was the key differential.